2 Cool 4 Skool: Music videos

 The music video for "No More Dream" was released on June 12, 2013 ahead of BTS debut showcase.
 "No More Dream" dance version was later released on June 16, 2013 in the middle of the group's promotion on music programs.
 The music video for "We Are Bulletproof Pt.2" was then released on July 16, 2013 for the group's further follow-up promotions.
 All the dance was choreographed by Son Sungdeuk while both "No More Dream" and "We Are Bulletproof Pt.2" music videos were directed by Zanybros.

 Composition

 The lyrics of the album primarily reflected on the misunderstanding and prejudice towards them, criticism of the society that diminishes their dreams, and their anxiety and determination towards their future.
-During the production of the album, Suga and RM rewrote the lyrics of "No More Dream" more than 20 times.
+During the production of the album, Suga and Rap Monster rewrote the lyrics of "No More Dream" more than 20 times.

 Promotions

-The group held a press conference and debut showcase on June 12, 2013, performing "No More Dream" and "We Are Bulletproof Pt.2", marked their unofficial debut stage in South Korea music industry.
-BTS later made a successful debut stage on June 13 on Mnet's M Countdown marked the start of their promotion of the album on various South Korea music programs.
-Much later in 2015, BTS held a special concert in support of the album.
-2015 BTS Live Trilogy Episode I: BTS Begins was held for two days at Olympic Hall starting from March 28, 2015 with BTS performing songs from 2 Cool 4 Skool & O!RUL8,2? albums.
+BTS held a press conference and debut showcase on June 12, 2013, performing "No More Dream" and "We Are Bulletproof Pt.2".
+The group's debut stage on June 13 on Mnet's M Countdown marked the beginning of promotion for their album on various South Korea music programs.
+In 2015, BTS held a special concert in support of the album.
+2015 BTS Live Trilogy Episode I: BTS Begins was held for two days at Olympic Hall starting from March 28, 2015, with BTS performing songs from 2 Cool 4 Skool & O!RUL8,2? albums.